revolist/revogrid-docs/guide/defs.md

 ## DOM (Document Object Model)
 A programming interface for HTML and XML documents, allowing scripts to update the content, structure, and style of a document.
 Revogrid manipulates the DOM to render and dynamically update the grid.

-## Editors
-Customizable components that enable cell editing within the grid, allowing for a variety of data input methods, including text, date, select options, and more.

 ## ES Modules (ECMAScript Modules)
 A module system for JavaScript, allowing developers to import library as an ES Module in modern JavaScript projects.